nmanda01/p4/readme.md

  I created a contact manager for the final project.
 I have the user authentication and sign up features available.
 Once you are logged in, you can add, modify, and delete a contact.
 I kept it very simple, with three fields - a name, email, and phone number - for each contact.
 The database just uses two tables, one for users, and one for contacts.

+Note: The code in this repository is for running on local server.
+When I deployed it to the cloud, changes were made in database credentials.

 ## Laravel PHP Framework